keidsiri/Programming-Language-Suggester/README.md

   4. jQuery

 ## Description
 _This is the 2nd perosnal project at Epicodus mainly using Javascript and jQuery making programming language suggestor.
-Creating a webpage (using Javascript , jQuery, HTML and CSS) for people who are interested in programming/Coding to help them decide which coding language they should learn first base on thier interests by asking series of questions about themselves and provides a language suggestion based on their answers._
+Creating a webpage (using Javascript , jQuery, HTML and CSS) for people who are interested in programming/Coding to help them decide which coding language they should learn first base on thier interests by asking series of questions about themselves and provides a language suggestion based on their answers.Please view my project at the website https://keidsiri.github.io/Programming-Language-Suggester.
+Try it out and find out which programming language is suit you_

 ## Set up/installation requirement
 * Code editor required (such as Visual Studio Code) and Github account.